G8-CS207F17/cs207-FinalProject/README.md

 To run the test suite, either navigate to the folder where this package is installed or download this repo and navigate to the root folder, then run `pytest` in terminal.

-For example, if the python distribution is installed with anaconda, then the package will be installed at `/Users/myid/anaconda/lib/python3.6/site-packages` where `myid` is the user name of the laptop.
-Then, open terminal, run `cd /Users/myid/anaconda/lib/python3.6/site-packages`, followed by `pytest`.
+For example, if the python distribution is installed with anaconda, then the package will be installed at `/Users/myid/anaconda/lib/python3.6/site-packages/chemkin8` where `myid` is the user name of the laptop.
+Then, open terminal, run `cd /Users/myid/anaconda/lib/python3.6/site-packages/chemkin8`, followed by `pytest`.
+If your default python version is not python3.6, for example, if your default python version is 3.5, then cd into your python3.5 folder instead.